jillbarta/DS4002_Project3/README.md

 ## SRC
 ### Installing Code
 We used R version 4.1.3.
-The packages we used were forecast and tidyverse
+The packages we used were forecast and tidyverse.
 ### Using Code

 ## Data